Sociotechnical system: Autonomous work teams

 Autonomous work teams also called self-managed teams, are an alternative to traditional assembly line methods.
 Rather than having a large number of employees each do a small operation to assemble a product, the employees are organized into small teams, each of which is responsible for assembling an entire product.
 These teams are self-managed, and are independent of one another.

 In the mid-1970s, Pehr Gyllenhammar created his new “dock assembly” work system at Volvo’s Kalmar Plant.
 Instead of the traditional flow line system of car production, self-managed teams would assemble the entire car.
 The idea of worker directors – a director on the company board who is a representative of the workforce – was established through this project and the Swedish government required them in state enterprises.

 Job enrichment

 Job enrichment in organizational development, human resources management, and organizational behavior, is the process of giving the employee a wider and higher level scope of responsibility with increased decision-making authority.
 This is the opposite of job enlargement, which simply would not involve greater authority.
 Instead, it will only have an increased number of duties.

 The concept of minimal critical specifications.
 (Mumford, 2006) states workers should be told what to do but not how to do it.
 Deciding this should be left to their initiative.
 She says they can be involved in work groups, matrices and networks.
 The employee should receive correct objectives but they decide how to achieve these objectives.

-Job enlargement

-Job enlargement means increasing the scope of a job through extending the range of its job duties and responsibilities.
-This contradicts the principles of specialisation and the division of labour whereby work is divided into small units, each of which is performed repetitively by an individual worker.
-Some motivational theories suggest that the boredom and alienation caused by the division of labour can actually cause efficiency to fall.

-Job rotation

-Job rotation is an approach to management development, where an individual is moved through a schedule of assignments designed to give him or her a breadth of exposure to the entire operation.
-Job rotation is also practiced to allow qualified employees to gain more insights into the processes of a company and to increase job satisfaction through job variation.
-The term job rotation can also mean the scheduled exchange of persons in offices, especially in public offices, prior to the end of incumbency or the legislative period.
-This has been practiced by the German green party for some time but has been discontinued.